 According to Glassdoor, the average pay rate for a babysitter based in San Francisco is about $16 per hour (higher than working part-time at McDonald’s), and an average annual salary of $33,970 is reported, inclusive of all additional compensations.

 How much you make is dependent on the hourly pay rate as well as the duration of the job.
 Your availability will also determine how many hours you put into babysitting and in turn, the amount you earn.
 Needless to say, the frequency at which you land yourself a job through the site also plays a role when it comes to your earning capacity.

 - Work Flexibility – UrbanSitter allows you to come up with a working schedule that suits your availability.
 You can specify the time within the day or week in which you are committed to the job.
-This highly favors those studying or working full-time and want to do babysitting as a side gig.
+This highly favours those studying or working full-time and who want to do babysitting as a side gig.

 - More Targeted Clients – Relying on mouth-to-mouth recommendations to get new clients as a sitter can be a slow process.
-Through UrbanSitter, you gain access to a wider pool of parents in need of specific sitting services and thus, increases your opportunity to land on a suitable job.
+Through UrbanSitter, you gain access to a wider pool of parents in need of specific sitting services and thus, increases your opportunity to land a suitable job.